Why is ZooLights pricing different for different nights?

 What's the parking situation?

-Learn more about parking and transportation options.
+Learn more about parking and transportation options here.
 Because parking lots fill quickly on busy evenings, visitors are encouraged to ride MAX to the zoo.
 The parking lot adjacent to the zoo is owned by Portland Parks, and fees collected are reinvested to improve Washington Park.

 How do we take MAX to the zoo?

 Parking lots often fill early in the evening, so riding MAX is the best way to guarantee you make it to ZooLights.
-Plan your MAX trip with TriMet's trip planner.
-Parking is available at the Sunset Transit Center after 4 p.m. weekdays and all day on weekends.
+Parking is generally available at the Sunset Transit Center after 4 p.m. weekdays and all day on weekends.
 Visitors can park for free and take the Blue or Red line one stop toward City Center to the Washington Park MAX station.
-Use the TriMet Trip Planner to plan your ZooLights trip.
+Use TriMet's trip planner to plan your trip to ZooLights.

 Will ZooLights close for inclement weather?